broadinstitute/catch/README.md

 pip install -e .
 ```

-Depending on your setup (i.e., if you do not have write permissions in the installation directory), you may need to supply `--user` to `pip install`.
+If you do not have write permissions in the installation directory, you may need to supply `--user` to `pip install`.

 ### Downloading viral sequence data